 Turnover and profit must increase in at least 60 percent of the Company's investments during the holding period, with a base year corresponding to the investment year.
 The proportion of funds in the portfolio with a positive IRR.
-Mobilise at least 30 percent in private capital in investments that are made.

-8 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
+Mobilise at least 30 percent in private capital in investments that are made tainable economic growth, full and produc-- M tive employment and decent work for all.